Miradils-Blog/website/content/posts/reinvent/ls/part3/index.md

 ## Collecting all the necessary info

 To easily access every attribute of file, let's use a struct.
 But, wait!
 C already has a [`struct stat`](https://man7.org/linux/man-pages/man2/lstat.2.html) which stores almost all needed information (we miss user name, group name, color etc.).
 Of course, we have to write functions to handle missing data.
 We can use those functions when needed (maybe when it is already print time), or we create another struct and fill it beforehand with everything.
-I preffer going with latter, as it is easier to handle everything.
+I prefer going with latter, as it is easier to handle everything.
 Let's create another identical struct with extra data......

 ### WAIT, YOU CAN EXTEND STRUCTS?